 A person or organization wishing to provide continuing education credit to licensed Minnesota chiropractors, must provide programs which have been approved through one of two methods.
 [Minn.
 R. 2500.1410]

 and fee to the Board.
 The Board reviews the program application and approves or denies the application accordingly.
-If approved, the sponsor must report the continuing education participation by the licensee to the board within a specified period of time.
+If approved, the sponsor must provide certificates of attendance to Minnesota licensees who participate; including all data according to M.R.
+2500.1410, part B (4)

 LICENSEES ARE ENCOURAGED TO CHECK WITH THE BOARD TO BE SURE THAT EITHER AN INDIVIDUAL PROGRAM, OR A SPONSOR HAVE BEEN APPROVED BEFORE TAKING A CONTINUING EDUCATION PROGRAM FOR WHICH THEY EXPECT CREDIT.
 CREDIT IS NOT GIVEN FOR PROGRAMS WHICH WERE NOT PROPERLY APPROVED.

 Recently, the Board has received information that Continuing Education (CE) providers in healthcare documentation, may be teaching to a level that does not meet accepted professional standards.
 This has led to a rise in complaints and public action against our licensees.
 Instructors that teach to a lesser standard may be denied approval for future CE programs.

 Those persons registered to perform animal chiropractic, must have, IN ADDITION TO THEIR REGULAR 20 HOURS PER YEAR, an additional 6 hours of continuing education in animal chiropractic related subjects.